Designations Congruent with Things: Chapter 17

 Newt stares at him.

-“I know it is,” Newt whispers back.
+“Is it?”
+Newt whispers back.
 “I can feel the place where it should be.”

 Hermann looks at him.